code-423n4/2024-03-zksync/README.md

 yarn test
 ```

-> :warning: you should rerun the test-node for every tests run
+> :warning: You should rerun the test-node for every tests run

 ## (Hardhat) L2 contracts